Spaqin/fbwo-3ds/README.md

 Just use the attached makefile, but you probably will need sf2dlib and sfillib installed.

 #To do
-Some minor stuff, like more animations, 4-line clear indicator, back-to-back indicator (the score is calculated for it correctly, no worries), recognizing T-spins (much harder than it sounds), simple menu with configuration, and, of course, music support.
+Some minor stuff, like more animations, sound effects and a simple menu with configuration